Enzo Gutiérrez: Rangers

 On 22 January 2008, Cellerino and Enzo joined Chilean Primera División side Rangers, both as a free agents.
 The players settled in Talca along their families, like when they played in Peru.
 He made his debut on 1 February in a 1–0 loss with Deportes La Serena at La Portada.

 O'Higgins

 Gutiérrez made his debut for O'Higgins against San Luis Quillota, coming off the bench as a substitute in the 73rd minute, replacing to Lucas Ojeda in a 2–1 away victory, and his first goal came on 17 February 2010 in a 1–0 home win over Universidad Católica.

 Universidad de Chile

 He joined Club Universidad de Chile during the summer transfer window in 2012.

 Last seasons

 Gutiérrez ended his career with Peruvian club Universitario in 2021 and Ecuadorian club Manta in 2022.
 He had played for Manta in 2006, scoring five goals on 25 appearances.

 Return to play

 Retired since 2022, Gutiérrez returned to the activity with Santiago Wanderers after naturalizing Chilean in July 2025.

+Back to Argentina, Gutiérrez joined Sarmiento de La Banda in the Torneo Federal A on 7 February 2026.